Evaluations and assessments are essential components of the instructional design process.

-The purpose of assessments is to determine whether or not the learners have achieved the desired level of proficiency of given learning objectives in a module or at the end of the eLearning course.
+The purpose of evaluations and assessments is to determine whether or not the learners have achieved the desired level of proficiency of given learning objectives in a module or at the end of the eLearning course.

-Summative assessments provide the learners with how well they are doing, in contrast to formative assessments, which identify specific areas that need improvement DURING the course.
+Summative assessments provide the learners with how well they are doing, in contrast to formative assessments, which identify specific areas that need improvement during the course.

 Detailed written response from the learner is often less easier to replicate compared to objective-based testing.
 This type of assessment also assesses the learners’ higher order thinking skills.